ckchew8/getting_and_cleaning_data/README.md

 Dataset name    : Human Activity Recognition Using Smartphones Dataset Version 1.0
 Dataset origin  : [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 Dataset Details : Kindly refer to the readme.txt that comes along with the raw dataset for more information.

+Files in Github repository:

+             1) Codebook.md - The codebook containing information of all data sets used & produced.
+             2) README.md   - File detailing information of entire project, from applications & library used to complete code walkthrough.
+             3) Tidy_Data.txt - This is submitted here in addition to the textbox in the submission page as a backup.
+             4) run_analysis.R - The R code which cleans the raw data set.

 ## Table of Contents:
 1) Code Philosophy